 Nervous and tense people will feel calmer and more grounded.
-Unlike the September birthstone It will also protect travellers and make them feel safe and connected even when they find themselves in a strange place.
+Unlike the September birthstone, It will also protect travelers and make them feel safe and connected even when they find themselves in a strange place.

 Garnet gives off a protective influence and a soothing and stabilizing vitality during use.
-It is known to heal emotional problems as well.
+It can heal emotional problems as well.

-When placed under your pillow, Garnet can soothe bad dreams and even cure mental depression.
+Garnet can soothe bad dreams and even cure mental depression when placed under your pillow.

 Garnet is useful to have with you when you’re experiencing a crisis, particularly in situations where you feel like there’s no way out.